Hassan Ag Fagaga

-Hassan Ag Fagaga, born around 1959 or 1966, in Kidal, Mali, was a Malian soldier and a Tuareg rebel.
+Hassan Ag Fagaga (b. around 1959 or 1966, in Kidal, Mali, d.
+22 December 2023) was a Malian soldier and a Tuareg rebel.

 Biography

 Hassan Ag Fagaga was an Ifoghas Tuareg from the Ifergoumissen tribe.
 He completed his military training in Libya and Syria, and participated in the Lebanese Civil War, fighting in the Siege of Beirut.

 Fagaga participated in the Tuareg rebellion of 1990–1995, first fighting in the MPLA in 1991, then fighting in the Popular Movement for Azawad under Iyad Ag Ghaly.
 In 1996, after the peace agreements, he was instated into the Malian army with the rank of commander.
 He led the Tuareg rebellion of 2006 in March with Ghaly and Ibrahim Ag Bahanga.
 Fagaga launched a raid on Kidal and Ménaka on May 22 and 23, 2006.

 During the Tuareg rebellion of 2006, Fagaga led another rebellion with Ghaly and Ibrahim Ag Bahanga.
 On May 23, 2006, he launched a raid against Kidal.
 Following the end of the 2006 rebellion, Fagaga rejoined the Malian army for a short time.

 Fagaga joined the Tuareg rebellion of 2007–2009 as well, commanding the May 23, 2006 Democratic Alliance for Change (ADC) rebel group.
 He attacked Malian forces at Tinzaouaten in September 2007.
 That same month, Bahanga and Fagaga created the Niger-Mali Tuareg Alliance for Change, but it did not receive support in Niger.
 Later, the ADC's name was changed to ATNMC, but ADC was still used colloquially.
 During Algerian mediation in the rebellion in 2008, Fagaga fled to Libya.
 He also stated he would attack any al-Qaeda fighters within the Tuareg rebels, but admitted that some had infiltrated the rebellion.
 Fagaga launched an attack on Nampalari in 2008.
 Following a Malian offensive, Fagaga laid down his arms on January 4, 2009, along with 300 other ADC fighters.